Codecademy/docs/content/open-source/concepts/font-awesome/font-awesome.md

 ---
-Title: 'Font Awesome'
+Title: "Font Awesome"
-Description: 'Font Awesome is an icon toolkit for the web, based on CSS and Less.'
+Description: "Font Awesome is an icon toolkit for the web, based on CSS and Less."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'World Wide Web'
+  - "World Wide Web"
-  - 'Fonts'
+  - "Fonts"
-  - 'Icons'
+  - "Icons"
-  - 'Open Source'
+  - "Open Source"
-  - 'Style'
+  - "Style"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Font Awesome** is an icon toolkit for the web, based on [CSS](https://www.codecademy.com/resources/docs/css) and [Less](https://lesscss.org/).
 It was developed by Dave Gandy in 2012 (originally for sites that used [Bootstrap](https://www.codecademy.com/resources/docs/general/bootstrap)).
 The [latest release](https://fontawesome.com/versions) is version 6 (February 2022).
 The first four versions (1-4) were free to use; all releases of Font Awesome since then (5 & 6) have paid and free versions.